AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/overview.md

 This dialog should allow the customer to opt in or out of specific marketing and personalization use cases for their data.
 These consents and preferences should conform to the data model that you define for the [!DNL Profile]-enabled dataset in the next step.

-## Add Adobe-standard consent fields to a [!DNL Profile]-enabled dataset {#dataset}
+## Add standardized consent fields to a [!DNL Profile]-enabled dataset {#dataset}

-Customer consent data must be sent to a [!DNL Profile]-enabled dataset whose schema contains Adobe-standard consent fields.
+Customer consent data must be sent to a [!DNL Profile]-enabled dataset whose schema contains consent fields.
 These fields should be included in the same schema and dataset that you use to capture attribute information about individual customers.

 Refer to the tutorial on [configuring a dataset for capturing consent data](./dataset.md) for detailed steps on how to add these required fields to a [!DNL Profile]-enabled dataset before continuing with this guide.